Auckland International Airport

 Virgin Atlantic Airways

-Operated by Auckland International Airport Limited, Auckland Airport is the largest airport in New Zealand and the main gateway for the city of Auckland.
-Hosting domestic, regional and international passenger and cargo services for over 20 airlines, Auckland Airport is the primary hub for Air New Zealand.
+Operated by Auckland International Airport Limited, Auckland Airport is the largest airport in New Zealand and serves as the main international gateway to the country.
+Auckland Airport is the primary hub for Air New Zealand and hosts domestic, regional and international passenger and cargo services from over 20 airlines.

 Location of Auckland International Airport, New Zealand